tobytcc/redistricting-effect-on-2024-elections/README.md

 3. Turn maps into standardized pictures - features should be geoencoded into maps.
 [Code - Heading Step 3](map_preprocessing.ipynb)

 4. Train a classification convolutional neural network (CNN) with accuracy as our primary loss function - goal is to predict presence of gerrymandering.
-[Code](model.ipynb)
+[Code - Heading Step 4](model.ipynb)

 5. Correct for underfitting/overfitting by tuning model.
+[Code - Heading Step 5](model.ipynb)

 6. Make predictions on updated maps of 2024 districts.
 [Code](predictions.ipynb)